 When you’re an employee, you get all the great ancillary benefits of employment.
 You’ll get health, vision, dental, life, retirement, and disability.
 They’re going to pay for your licensing board and DEA registration.
 You’ll usually get an amount for continuing education.
 You’ll get paid time off.
-You won’t get any of that as an independent contractor, you will be responsible to pay for all of those things including malpractice insurance.
-Now, if you are a PA who’s working as an independent contractor, you can do some things that will make all of those expenses tax-deductible.
+You won’t get any of that as a self-employed or independent contractor.
+You will be responsible to pay for all of those things including malpractice insurance.
+Now, if you are a PA who’s working as an independent contractor or self-employed, you can do some things that will make all of those expenses tax deductible.
 And the best way of doing that is to create an LLC and then get an EIN from the federal government, the IRS, and then you would open a bank account under that LLC in whatever state you’re in.
 And then you would just run all of the compensation and expenses through that account to be able to track it appropriately.

 So, if you think of it this way, if you’re working as an independent contractor and they’re not paying any employment tax on you, and they’re also not providing you any benefits, which can be costly, you should probably get a bump in normal compensation versus an employed PA.
 What’s a fair percentage?
 Probably 5% to 15% of whatever you’re probably being paid hourly if you’re an independent contractor.
 So, your hourly rate should be bumped by a little bit because the employer is saving a significant amount of money by not having to pay employment tax or provide you with any benefits at all.